Gruntrexpewrus/TrajectoryFor-and-DPP/README.md

 # TrajectoryFor-and-DPP
 We mix Determinantal Point Processes with Transformers for Trajectory Forecasting on ETH/UCY.
-Final project in the course of Advanced Machine Leanring at Sapienza Data Science's Master's degree
+Final project in the course of Advanced Machine Leanring at Sapienza Data Science's Master's degree.

 ## Authors:
 -Leonardo Placidi